woshilaiceshide/scala-cflow/README.md

 # scala-cflow
 Some control structure written in scala.

-It contains a class named `'woshilaiceshide.cflow.line.Line[R]'` to let you write asynchronous logics in a synchronous way.
-You can see the example `'woshilaiceshide.cflow.test.LineExample'`.
+Currently, it just contains a class named `'woshilaiceshide.cflow.line.Line[R]'` to let you write asynchronous logics in a synchronous way.
+An example is shown on https://github.com/woshilaiceshide/scala-cflow/blob/master/src/test/scala/woshilaiceshide/cflow/test/LineExample.scala.